 Everyone who blogs probably needs a blog like this one, which is their home.
 This is where I write everything.
 Thoughts right out of my head, some not so polished.
 OK, I’ll correct that.
 All not so refined!
 As one spammer put it, “Your blog is rife with errors!”

 Ouch!
 Come on, I proofread like crazy!

 Since I live here, I must spend a little time cleaning it up, organizing it, repainting once in a while.
-I don’t have to clean every day, but Steve convinced me not to give it up.
-I wanted to write a post about Seder at Elaine’s.
-I thought I would post it on my new blog.
+I don’t have to clean every day, but my friend Steve convinced me not to give it up.

 Actually, having another blog, and still keeping this one frees me up a little.
 Yes, I’m going to spend more time there for a while.
 But I have this place where I can still come home and relax.
 I’m going to learn a lot because I have to, so that should make maintaining my home a little easier.
 I’m going to be trolling the reader to visit more like-minded people and inviting them over to my house.

 Sometimes I love being told what to do.
 It takes the pressure off.
 So this is what Steve suggested to me.

 - Treat your blogs as a hobby.
 Spend money to get the right equipment.
 You spend $30 for a lunch out with your friend, do not be afraid to buy a premium theme and get WP support.
 That just saved hours.
 If you go self-hosted, buy the plugins you need to make it work effectively.

 - Treat your blogs as a job.
 Work on them regularly.
 You do not have to work every day, but you need to develop consistency.

 - Treat your blogs like your home.
 Repair them, weed them out, organize them.
 They represent you.